1 Introduction

 - Getting a diagnosis means that you now have the chance to access the right kind of intervention program for your child

-- There is no known cause of autism, but we know that it’s nothing that you or anyone did that has caused your child to have autism
+- There is no known cause of autism, but we know that it’s nothing that you or anyone did that has caused your child to be autistic

 - It is a spectrum disorder, and your child is unique in terms of their strengths, interests and challenges